Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 E-bikes are also safe for seniors because they are easy to handle.
 They also do not require a lot of strength from the rider for a smooth ride.

-In this article, we will discuss in more detail why e-bikes are useful for seniors, as well as what disadvantages they may have.
+In this article, I will discuss in more detail why e-bikes are useful for seniors, as well as what disadvantages they may have.

 Improved Physical Activity